jamsocket/plane/README.md

 duration of a session.
 One area where this approach is currently common is web-based IDEs like [GitHub Codespaces](https://github.com/features/codespaces), which spin up a container for each user to run code in.
-It's also useful as a back-end for real-time collaboration, when the document state is non-trivial and needs more than just a relay server (see e.g.
+It's also useful as a back-end for real-time collaboration, when the document state is non-trivial and needs more than just a Pub/Sub architecture (see e.g.
 [Figma's description](https://www.figma.com/blog/rust-in-production-at-figma/) of how they run one process per active document.)